How Much Space Between Oven And Cabinets?

 Use Tape

 You can use different tapes to cover the oven and countertop gap.
-Tapes come in various colors that will enable you to match the countertop finish.
-Make sure to use heat-resistant and food-safe tapes such as silicone tape or those specifically designed for covering oven gaps.
+Tapes come in various colors, enabling you to match the countertop finish.

 Wrapping Up